zgl112/ProjectThree/README.md

 7. Navigate to the API folder,  then run the `dotnet watch run` script.
 This will spin up the back-end services.

 8. Once the website loads, please go to the Courses tab in the navigation bar.
-Press and hold down shift + z.
+Press and hold down `shift + z `.
 This will reveal a button that you have to press which will automatically export jobs from the recruitment API and import them into your ElasticSearch cluster.
 Allow some time for this process to load.

 ### Suggestions